What is Sport and

 |

 Minimum of 3.0 undergrad GPA, specializing in one of Kinesiology, Physical Education, Psychology, or a closely-related discipline.
-Required: (i) 3 letters of recommendation, of which two must be from university professor; (ii) 2-page (maximum) personal statement; (iii) transcripts; and (iv) online application. |
+Recently admitted students have a CGPA of over 3.4 (on a 4.0 scale).
+Required: (i) 2 letters of recommendation; (ii) 2-page (maximum) personal statement; (iii) transcripts; and (iv) online application.
+Students are encouraged to apply in January after receiveing their final grades from the fall semester. |

 High MA GPA, thesis-based program with at least 1 peer-reviewed presentation and publication (which may be in preparation).
 Required: (i) secured approval of professor before applying to University for admission; (ii) 3 letters of recommendation; (iii) transcripts; (iv) a 2-page program of research summary; (v) committee members identified (in consultation with your supervisor); and (vi) a list of graduate courses